 In more human-friendly terms, it basically means that your server knows exactly what you want to do, it just won’t let you do it because you don’t have the proper permissions for some reason.
 It’s kind of like you’re trying to get into a private event, but your name got accidentally removed from the guestlist for some reason.

-The two most likely causes of the 403 Forbidden Error on WordPress are:
+The two most likely causes of the 403 Forbidden Error are:

 - Incorrect file permissions